-For some of my readers, retirement is an abstract concept that is so far away, you have no idea what you might do or what it actually means, but for those (like me) who are much closer to it, it is brutally, hand-wringingly real, so here is a simple list of retirement do’s and don’ts to try to achieve.
+For some of my readers, retirement is an abstract concept that is so far away, you have no idea what you might do or what it means, but for those (like me) who are much closer to it, it is brutally, hand-wringing real, so here is a simple list of retirement do’s and don’ts to try to achieve.

 I can give you a few simple Do’s to help you with your retirement planning:

-- Do have enough money to retire on.
+- Do you have enough money to retire on.
 If you don’t have enough money to retire, you aren’t retired, you are destitute.
 It’s the easiest (and most trite) advice any financial professional can give you, but remember the sooner you start saving, the easier it is.

 If we have a list of Do’s we must have some Don’ts

 - Don’t die, if you retire and die the first year of your retirement, won’t you feel silly?
 Seriously, take care of your health now so you can enjoy all this money you are hoarding.
-My Father worked very hard, and when he finally retired he only had a few years before he was wheel chair bound.
+My father worked very hard, and when he finally retired he only had a few years before he was wheelchair-bound.
 Be healthy and that you can start doing right now.

 - Don’t assume you will take up new and exciting hobbies or things to do when you retire, maybe you should start doing them now.
 If your lifestyle is sedentary, don’t assume that when you retire you are going to be active and social.
 If you plan on making a change in physical activity, see your Doctor first (don’t just start trying to run a marathon).